PX4/PX4-Autopilot/NxWidgets/README.txt

   There is a base class that defines an add-on application and an interface that supports incorporation of new application.
 The only application that is provided is NxConsole.
 This is an  NSH session running in a window.
-I should be able to select the NX icon in the start menu and create as many NSH sessions in windows as I want. (keybard input still comes through serial).
+You should be able to select the NX icon in the start menu and create as many NSH sessions in windows as you want. (keybard input still comes through serial).